 Instructions

-- First, start by making a paste by adding the minced garlic, the juice of one lime, kosher salt, and cumin in a bowl.
-You will not have much, but really mix what you have really well.
-This step will help to make your ingredients work harder.
+- Start by making a paste by adding the minced garlic, the juice of one lime, kosher salt, and cumin in a bowl.
+You won't have much, but mix what you have really well.

-- Next, mash all of the avocados until smooth with little chunks for good texture.
+- Mash all of the avocados until smooth with little chunks for good texture.
 When ready, add the paste and mix well to incorporate.

-- Finally, add the chopped serrano, and fresh cilantro.
+- Add the chopped serrano and fresh cilantro.
 Mix and stir to combine.

 Equipment